openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 #### Updating a Stream's Status {#updating-a-streams-status}

 An Event Receiver updates the current status of a stream by making an HTTP POST request to the Status Endpoint.
-The POST body contains a [JSON][RFC7159] object with the following fields:
+The POST body contains a JSON {{RFC7159}} object with the following fields:

 stream_id